Estimated Reading Time: 15 mins

 I had my interview coming up and knew I had to try and pull it together.

-The mental dysfunction was so compelling, it felt like this was my life full-time.
+The mental dysfunction was so compelling, it felt like a true reflection of my life full-time despite that not being the case.

-I’d been doing so well making great strides for a long time.
-How had PMDD overtaken me to this degree.
+I’d been doing so well for so long.
+How had PMDD overtaken me to this degree?

-It was weird.
-I remembered how horribly the previous night had ended but I’d woken up feeling – not so bad.
+I remembered how horribly the previous night had ended but I’d woken up feeling — better?

-On completing the gym, I came home, showered then got dressed and prayed for my day ahead of the pending interview.
+On completing my workout, I came home, showered, got dressed and prayed for my day ahead of the pending interview.

-Mentally, I now felt fine and emotionally, it was like nothing had happened.
-I felt elated and free.
+Mentally, I felt fine and emotionally, it was like nothing had happened — I felt elated and free.

 Image by Cottonbro studio on pexels

-This isn’t the first (and probably won’t be the last) time I go through this experience, but I’ve made a note to self for future reference.
+This isn’t the first (and probably won’t be the last) time I’ll go through this experience, but I’ve made a note to myself for future reference.

 The closer my period gets, the worse the PMDD symptoms.